senomorf/oci-cpu-shaper/docs/04-cgroups-v2.md

 - Inspect `/sys/fs/cgroup/<slice>/cpu.weight` and `/sys/fs/cgroup/<slice>/cpu.max` to confirm runtime configuration.
 - Read `/sys/fs/cgroup/<slice>/cpu.stat` for throttling counters and to verify that any configured `cpu.max` value is not hit continuously.
 - Pair these checks with the shaper’s `/metrics` output and MQL queries described in `docs/05-monitoring-mql.md`.
+Structured logs now expose `controllerState` so operators can confirm when the suppressed fast-loop mode engaged alongside OCI feedback.

 Document any new tunables in this file and `docs/CHANGELOG.md` so operators have a single source of truth for CPU control behaviour.